 Paid Travel That Could Be A COI

-If you are an Investigator or Senior/Key Personnel on a project sponsored by a Public Health Service (PHS) agency, such as the NIH, and you received reimbursed or sponsored travel (i.e., that which is paid on your behalf and not reimbursed to you) related to your University responsibilities in the previous 12 months, federal regulations require you to disclose certain information about the travel.
+If you are an Investigator or Senior/Key Personnel on a project sponsored by a Public Health Service (PHS) agency, such as the NIH, and you received reimbursed or sponsored travel (i.e., that which is paid on your behalf and not reimbursed to you) related to your University responsibilities in the previous 12 months that, when aggregated, exceeded $5,000, federal regulations require you to disclose certain information about the travel.
 (42 CFR Part 50, Subpart F - Promoting Objectivity in Research)

 Who must disclose paid travel?

 Only people who are Investigators or Senior/Key Personnel on projects sponsored by a PHS agency.
 Investigator means the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by the PHS, or proposed for such funding, which may include, for example, collaborators or consultants.
 Senior/Key Personnel means the PD/PI and any other person identified as senior/key personnel by the instituion in the grant application, progress report, or any other report submitted to the PHS by the Institution.

 Travel that does NOT need to be disclosed